 Employers were significantly more likely to report a lifetime history of depression (30%), ADHD (29%), substance use conditions (12%), and bipolar diagnosis (11%).
-Starting a company from scratch can be risky, exhilarating and exhausting at times, all at the same time.
-The Hustle surveyed more than 300 entrepreneurs on the state of their mental health, and a whopping 63% reported dealing with burnout, and 59% said they had dealt with anxiety.
-Entrepreneurs have a higher-than-average rate of anxiety and depression.
+Starting a business can be risky, exhilarating and exhausting all at the same time.
+The expectations of entrepreneurs are extremely high, and they're trying to live up to the most successful people on earth.
+This can cause financial instability, tension in relationships and feelings of isolation.